apify/actor-dataset-query-engine/README.md

 ## 🛢 How does the query agent work?

-The Query engine operates using two configurable approaches: AI Agent or Agentic workflow.
+The query engine operates using two configurable approaches: AI Agent or Agentic workflow.
 While the AI Agent provides flexibility and autonomous reasoning, the Agentic Workflow ensures predictable and controlled processing.
 The choice is determined by the useAgent parameter.